pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 There are a number of [related projects](/wiki/Related_Projects "wikilink") seeking to address the above-mentioned downsides.
-The idea of going for Secure eXchange Protocols itself has been envisioned by others in [related articles](/wiki/Related_Articles "wikilink").
+The idea of going for Secure eXchange Protocols has been envisioned by others in the past, see [related articles](/wiki/Related_Articles "wikilink").
 Certainly, having such protocols implemented would have come handy in a number of [related situations](/wiki/Related_Situations "wikilink").
 Our sole aim is to make